thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Alert entry #C106
 ## Default constraint not enabled

 Disabling default constraints is not recommended.
+Adjust the constraint value instead.

 This alert is produced when constraints enabled by default are disabled.
-Also, this alert can be produced for designs created and saved with older versions of the software.
+This alert can be also be produced for designs created and saved with older versions of the software.
-Specifically, constraints on Spring_Index previously were not enabled by default.
+Specifically, constraints on Spring_Index were not enabled by default in older designs.
 If this alert is associated with Spring_Index on an older design, it may be ignored.
 Better yet, clear the alert by enabling MIN and MAX constraints on Spring_Index.